Human trafficking in Thailand: Protection

 In April 2008, the Ministry of Labour presented a series of operational guidelines for handling future labour trafficking cases.
 The guidelines include provisions that grant immunity to trafficking victims from prosecution arising from their possible involvement in immigration or prostitution crimes and provide migrant trafficking victims temporary residence in Thailand pending resolution of criminal or civil court cases.
 Thai embassies provide consular protection to Thai citizens who encounter difficulties overseas.

 The Department of Consular Affairs in the Ministry of Foreign Affairs (MFA) reported that 403 Thai nationals were classified as trafficking victims abroad and repatriated from a number of countries including Bahrain (368 victims), Singapore (14 victims) and Malaysia (12 victims).
 In 2007, the government's shelters provided protection and social services for 179 repatriated Thai victims and 363 foreigners trafficked to Thailand.
 In 2007, the Ministry of Foreign Affairs Department of Consular Affairs conducted training in Thailand and abroad for community leaders, victims, and labourers.
 The MFA sent psychologists to provide training to Thai volunteers in Taiwan helping Thai trafficking victims, organised a workshop amongst Thai translators under the "Help Thais" program in Singapore, and coordinated translators to assist 36 Thai trafficking victims arrested in Durban, South Africa.
 A 2005 cabinet resolution established guidelines for the return of stateless residents abroad who have been determined to be trafficking victims and can prove prior residency in Thailand.
 These stateless residents can effectively be given residency status in Thailand on a case-by-case basis.

 In 2017, the government provided more than 10.2 million baht (US$314,110) to victims and witnesses through various government funds, compared to 9.2 million baht (US$280,980) in 2016.
 MSDHS established a sub-unit under its anti-trafficking division to provide victims legal assistance and file compensation claims.
 The government provided legal alternatives to deportation to victims who faced retribution or hardship upon return to their home countries.

 Enforcement of penalties remains lax.
 Human traffickers in Thailand ignore court orders to compensate victims in more than 99% of cases in recent years.
 Thai courts have ordered traffickers to pay their victims more than 130 million baht (US$4.3 million) in 1,335 cases since 2014.
 Victims were compensated in only five cases, with plaintiffs receiving a total of 5.6 million baht.
 Thai law allows victims to claim compensation from convicted traffickers, but offenders have refused to pay, for which there is no legal punishment.

 Authorities involvement

-In 2015, Paween Pongsirin, high ranking police officer who investigating human trafficking in Thailand, sought asylum in Australia After Paween deeply investigated reaching to many high-profile and high ranking polices and army officers, fear of death threats from the authorities, he fled to Singapore and then entered Australia.
+In 2015, Paween Pongsirin, high ranking police officer who investigating human trafficking in Thailand, sought asylum in Australia After Paween deeply investigated reaching to many high-profile and high ranking police and army officers, fear of death threats from the authorities, he fled to Singapore and then entered Australia.